dusty-nv/jetson-containers/packages/llm/llamaspeak/README.md

 2. Run some of the Riva ASR examples to confirm that ASR is working:  https://github.com/nvidia-riva/python-clients#asr
 3. Run some of the Riva TTS examples to confirm that TTS is working:  https://github.com/nvidia-riva/python-clients#tts

+You can also see this helpful video and guide from JetsonHacks for setting up Riva:  [Speech AI on Jetson Tutorial](https://jetsonhacks.com/2023/08/07/speech-ai-on-nvidia-jetson-tutorial/)

 ### Load LLM

 Next, start [`text-generation-webui`](/packages/llm/text-generation-webui) with the `--api` flag and load your chat model of choice through it's web UI on port 7860: